tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Mummified Monkey Paw

+3/Day

+When you or a nearby ally fails a save, you or that ally succeed instead, but the next ally (including you) who rolls a save automatically fails and you can’t use the mummified monkey paw to change the result.

+**Quirk:** Uses the phrase “I wish . . .” constantly (and recklessly, considering what else this item might be capable of ).

+---

 #### Necklace of Tethered Memories

 _Recharge 11+:_ As a quick action on their turn, a wounded ally you can see recounts a pleasant memory of you and can heal using one of your recoveries.

 **Quirk:** Prone to nostalgia.

+---

+#### Necklace of Bones

+_Recharge 16+:_ When you would randomly determine an outcome in the game through a die roll or some other method (such as a chaos mage drawing stones), you can try again and take the result you prefer.

+**Quirk:** Indecisive.

 ---